zyx0124/myresume/README.md

 Also, for the second part of my homework, I add a google sign-in authentication to my website based on the firebase.

 The URL of my resume page is https://resumepage-154f0.firebaseapp.com/

+For the unit test, there is a part one test black box testing, the result is uploaded as the test sheet file.